Amborella: Phylogeny

-Currently plant systematists accept Amborella trichopoda as the most basal lineage in the clade of angiosperms.
-In systematics the term "basal" describes a lineage that diverges near the base of a phylogeny, and thus earlier than other lineages.
-Since Amborella is apparently basal among the flowering plants, the features of early flowering plants can be inferred by comparing derived traits shared by the main angiosperm lineage but not present in Amborella.
-These traits are presumed to have evolved after the divergence of the Amborella lineage.
+Currently plant systematists accept Amborella trichopoda as sister to all other angiosperms.
+Thus, the features of early flowering plants can be inferred by comparing derived traits shared by angiosperms other than Amborella, and absent in Amborella; these traits are presumed to have evolved after the divergence of the Amborella lineage.

 One early 20th century idea of "primitive" (i.e. ancestral) floral traits in angiosperms, accepted until relatively recently, is the Magnolia blossom model.
 This envisions flowers with numerous parts arranged in spirals on an elongated, cone-like receptacle rather than the small numbers of parts in distinct whorls of more derived flowers.

-In a study designed to clarify relationships between well-studied model plants such as Arabidopsis thaliana, and the basal angiosperms Amborella, Nuphar (Nymphaeaceae), Illicium, the monocots, and more derived angiosperms (eudicots), chloroplast genomes using cDNA and expressed sequence tags for floral genes, the cladogram shown below was generated.
+In 2005, the Floral Genome Project used chloroplast genes and expressed sequence tags for floral genes to clarify relationships between well-studied model plants such as Arabidopsis thaliana, and lineages including Amborella, Nuphar (Nymphaeaceae), Illicium, the monocots, and the eudicots.
+The project explicitly included phylogenetically basal angiosperms to generate insights into the genetics of the earliest flowering plants.
+The work generated the cladogram shown below.

 This hypothesized relationship of the extant seed plants places Amborella as the sister taxon to all other angiosperms, and shows the gymnosperms as a monophyletic group sister to the angiosperms.
 It supports the theory that Amborella branched off from the main lineage of angiosperms before the ancestors of any other living angiosperms.
 There is however some uncertainty about the relationship between the Amborellaceae and the Nymphaeales: one theory is that the Amborellaceae alone are the monophyletic sister to the extant angiosperms; another proposes that the Amborellaceae and Nymphaeales form a clade that is the sister group to all other extant angiosperms.

-Because of its evolutionary position at the base of the flowering plant clade, there was support for sequencing the complete genome of Amborella trichopoda to serve as a reference for evolutionary studies.
+Because of its evolutionary position sister to all other angiosperms, there was support for sequencing the complete genome of Amborella trichopoda to serve as a reference for evolutionary studies.
 In 2010, the US National Science Foundation began a genome sequencing effort in Amborella, and the draft genome sequence was posted on the project website in December 2013.